-Professor Benjamin Chukwuma Ozumba, a professor of Gynaecology, has been selected by the Governing Council as the new Vice Chancellor of the University of Nigeria, Nsukka, a development which dashed the agitation by the people of Nsukka extraction for one of their own to succeed the outgoing VC.
+Professor Benjamin Chukwuma Ozumba, a professor of gynecology, has been selected by the Governing Council as the new Vice Chancellor of the University of Nigeria, Nsukka, a development which puts the aspiration of the people of Nsukka extraction for one of their own to succeed the outgoing VC a failed attempt.

-According to a source who confided in THE CITIZEN, Prof Ozumba, who hails from Anambra State and a former provost of the UNN medical school emerged through a rigorous and very transparent process which no one can fault.
+According to a source who confided in THE CITIZEN, Prof Ozumba, who hails from Anambra State and a former provost of the UNN medical school emerged through a rigourous and very transparent process.

-He was said to have defeated other contestants, including the current Deputy Vice Chancellor Academic, Prof. Polycarp Chigbu, that of Administration, Prof. Malachy Ukwueze, Prof. Emma Ezugwu, among others to emerge topmost.
+He was said to have defeated other contestants, including the current Deputy Vice Chancellor Academic, Prof. Polycarp Chigbu, that of Administration, Prof. Malachy Ugwueze and Prof. Emma Ezugwu among others to emerge victorious.

 The erudite scholar, who had contested in 2009 for the post of vice chancellor, following the expiration of the tenure of Prof. Chinedu Nebo, now minister of power, attended Government College, Umuahia, before proceeding to the University of Lagos, UNILAG, where he studied medicine.